Destinations

 Nemea & Corinthia

-Corinthia is the first prefecture that is encountered by the visitor arriving from Attiki (Attica) and it offers a huge variety of choices for tourist sightseeing: fascinating massifs, beautiful sea-side locations and significant archaeological sites.
-The beaches in Corinthia and the Saronic Gulf have tourist facilities, and in most places the shimmering sea coexists with the pine and olive trees and the grape vines.
+Corinthia is the first prefecture that is encountered by the visitor arriving from Athens and it offers a huge variety of choices for sightseeing: fascinating massifs, beautiful sea-side locations and significant archaeological sites.
+The beaches in Corinthia and the Saronic Gulf have adequate tourist facilities.
+In most places the shimmering sea coexists with pine and olive trees as well as grape vines.
 The arable land in Corinthia is fertile and its residents are occupied with agriculture, stock-raising, poultry farming, light industry and tourism.
 The Corinthia raisin is renowned throughout the world.

 Map of Corinthia